jwradhe/Python_AI_Projekt/README.md

 Amazon Prime and Disney Plus, also 1 from a IMDB dataset.

 ### Model:
-I will use k-Nearest Neighbors (k-NN) alhorithm that can help me find other titles based on features like Title, Release year, Description, Cast, Director and genres.
+I will use NearestNeighbors (NN) alhorithm that can help me find other titles based on features like Title, Release year, Description, Cast, Director and genres.

 ### Features: